-- 4 "Grandma, see this little guy here?
-He means the world to us, doesn't he?" - "Pastor, do you want to know who's on the Honor Roll?" - 4 "Men, I brought my little man to our meeting.
+- "Grandma, see this little guy here?
+He means the world to us, doesn't he?" - ♣ "I'm glad to hear she did so well in your class-she's special at home, too." - "Pastor, do you want to know who's on the Honor Roll?" - "Men, I brought my little man to our meeting.
 I think you should meet him." - "Hey, everybody.
-Look whose award is in the Church Bulletin!" - # "Ladies, guess which young lady has learned how to bake the cookies with us." - 4 Putting your accomplishments in the church bulletin and letters to family.
+Look whose award is in the Church Bulletin!" - Ladies, guess what young lady has learned how to bake the cookies with us." - ♣ Putting your accomplishments in the church bulletin and letters to family.